winton/gitcycle/README.md

 ### Redo Branch

 If you associate the wrong branch with a ticket, use `gitc redo` to fix it.

-Checkout the branch that you will eventually merge your feature into:

-	gitc checkout master

-Type `gitc redo` + your ticket URL to reset the branch:

 	gitc redo https://xxx.lighthouseapp.com/projects/0000/tickets/0000-my-ticket